the-turing-way/the-turing-way/book/website/reproducible-research/open/open-access.md

 However, [many are critical](https://www.the-scientist.com/news-opinion/for-a-hefty-fee-nature-journals-offer-open-access-publishing-68181) of the increasing cost publishers are charging to publish in Open Access.

 Further pushes to make more research open and advocate for change in slow-changing publishers has come from initiatives such as [Plan S](https://www.coalition-s.org/why-plan-s/) which is backed by a coalition of funders and stakeholders.
-UKRI have also recently announced a new [Open Access policy](https://www.ukri.org/news/ukri-announces-new-open-access-policy/) for work they fund, requiring immediate open access for peer-reviewed research articles submitted for publication from 1st April 2022.
+UKRI have also recently announced a new Open Access policy {cite}`ukri2021openaccess`for work they fund, requiring immediate open access for peer-reviewed research articles submitted for publication from 1st April 2022.

-The push for open is prevalent across the globe- [SciELO](https://en.wikipedia.org/wiki/SciELO) was created to meet the scientific communication needs of developing countries and provides an efficient way to increase visibility and access to scientific literature.
+The push for open is also prevalent across the globe- initiatives such as [SciELO](https://en.wikipedia.org/wiki/SciELO) which was created to meet the scientific communication needs of developing countries and provides an efficient way to increase visibility and access to scientific literature.

-Funders have also taken acion by becoming publishers themselves (referred to as Diamond Open Access).
+Funders have also taken action by becoming publishers themselves (referred to as Diamond Open Access).
 Platforms such as [Open Research Europe](https://open-research-europe.ec.europa.eu/) and [Wellcome Open Research](https://wellcomeopenresearch.org/) are Open Access publishing platforms for researchers funded by that specific funder.
 Funders see this as a service for their grantees- allowing them a venue to publish rapidly and openly for free (funders cover the cost of the infrastructure and the article processing charges) and to have more flexibility than publishing in a journal.
 These platforms allow researchers to publish a range of article types beyond the 'traditional research article', such as data notes, software tool articles, methods, research notes and more.
 These funder supported platforms also help shift the needle and inform new policies on researcher assessment, such as moving away from impact factor.